Cape Verde: Music

 The Cape Verdean people are known for their musicality, well expressed by popular manifestations such as the Carnaval of Mindelo.
-Cape Verdean music incorporates "African, Portuguese and Brazilian influences."
+Cape Verdean music incorporates "African, Portuguese, and Brazilian influences."
 The national music is the morna, a melancholy and lyrical song form typically sung in Cape Verdean Creole.
 The most popular music genre after morna is the coladeira, followed by funaná and batuque music.
 Cesária Évora was the best-known Cape Verdean singer in the world, known as the "barefoot diva", because she liked to perform barefooted on stage.
 She was also referred to as "The Queen of Morna" as opposed to her uncle Bana, who was referred to as "King of Morna".
 The Cape Verdean diaspora experience is reflected in many artistic and cultural expressions, such as Évora's song Sodade.
 Other singers include Sara Tavares, Lura and Mayra Andrade.

 Another great exponent of traditional music from Cape Verde was Antonio Vicente Lopes, better known as Travadinha, and Ildo Lobo, who died in 2004.
-The House of Culture in the center of the city of Praia is called Ildo Lobo House of Culture, in his honour.
+The House of Culture in the centre of the city of Praia is called Ildo Lobo House of Culture in his honour.

 Dance

-Traditional dance is a mix of West and Central African influences.
-The most popular dance style is called funaná which originated on Santiago and is danced solo or in pairs with fast hip movements and a lively rhythm.
-Another popular dance style is “Coladeira” which is a slower dance style that originated on Sao Vicente.
+The most popular dance genre is called funaná which originated on Santiago and is danced solo or in pairs with fast knee flexions and a lively rhythm.
+Another popular dance genre is coladeira, a slower dance genre that originated on São Vicente.
 Batuque originated on Santiago and involves a lot of hip movement and percussion.
-Zouk and Kizomba are newer popular dance styles that originated in other countries.
+Zouk and Kizomba are newer popular dance genres that originated in other countries.